ionic-team/ionic-docs/src/pages/utilities/config.md

 # Config

 The Config service provides a way to change the properties of components.
 This can be done globally, at a platform level, or at a component level.
-They can be changed for testing by adding a parameter to the URL.
+To change a setting for testing, a parameter can be added to the URL.
 It can set the app mode, tab button layout, animations, and more.

 ## Usage